 Today is an important additional acclimatization day.
 We wake up, eat a good breakfast, and go for a 2-3 hour hike to a bit over 16,000 feet (4,877 meters).
 This dramatically aids in our acclimatization, and gives us a perfect view of our summit route.
 We get back to camp early, and spend the afternoon resting and preparing for our summit attempt.

 Summit Day!
 We wake around midnight for a hot drink and snack and then begin our climb.
 The first 5-6 hours are steep and we occasionally scramble over rocky sections (no ropes or technical experience are necessary) as we ascend the crater wall.
 Around sunrise we top out on the wall at Gilman’s Point and step onto the crater.
 The route from there crosses the small crater glacier and then ascends easily to the true summit, the highest point in Africa at 19,341 feet (5,895 meters)!
 Our descent is via the Marangu route.
 After at least a 12 hour day we will set camp at 12,000 feet (3,658 meters).

 Six hours of easy descent take us through the Marangu’s lush rainforests (a completely different ecological zone than we saw on our ascent) to the end of the trail (6,000 feet/1,829 meters) and our van.
 We return to our hotel for much needed showers and a celebration dinner.
-Those who only have time for the climb fly home after dinner (Monday for July trip, Saturday for December trip), however, we highly recommend our safari, an unforgettable East African experience.
+Those who only have time for the climb fly home after dinner, however, we highly recommend our safari, an unforgettable East African experience.